arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/dac/dac.md

 However this will not always be the case, and for many uses you will need to use a genuine analog output to get your desired results.
 One such case is in audio purposes, where a PWM output simply will not give the same quality of sound as a genuine analog output, and requires some fiddling to work in the first place.

 ## Code
-The code for this tutorial is split in two part, one main sketch and a header file containing a pre-generated sawtooth-waveform.
+The code for this tutorial is split in two parts, one main sketch and a header file containing a pre-generated sawtooth-waveform.

 With this sketch, we have pre-generated a sawtooth waveform.
-You cpould also dynamically generate it either at the beginning of your sketch or during, but doing so would be less efficient without gaining any performance.
+You could also dynamically generate it either at the beginning of your sketch or during, but doing so would be less efficient without gaining any performance.
 So going this route is the best practice.

 The waveform is being stored as samples in an array, and with every loop of the sketch we'll update the DACs output value to the next value in the array.